 - Subsea Engineering

 The GTC provides engineering support for Chevron’s deep-water assets worldwide and has been at the forefront of Chevron's application of advanced methods to understand the subsurface, such as ocean bottom node seismic, geomechanical modeling and reservoir simulation.

 The GTC also develops research partnerships to enable innovation and new technology deployments for a diverse range of Chevron operations and development projects, including Gorgon and Wheatstone in Australia, Tengizchevroil in Kazakhstan, the Permian Basin in the U.S.A. and Rosebank in the U.K.

 Chevron is currently applying the Full Wave Gamechanger technology, developed through a Joint Industry Project (JIP) with Imperial College London, to ocean bottom node seismic surveys acquired globally, including its Captain and Alba Fields in the U.K. North Sea, to improve the imaging of the reservoirs and help maximise economic recovery.

 creating innovative solutions

 The U.K. has a strong track record of innovation.
 Chevron is well placed to benefit globally from new technologies developed in response to the ever-changing needs of oil and gas operations.

-Collaborative partnerships include offshore field trials with the Oil and Gas Technology Centre (OGTC), Joint Industry Projects with the Industry Technology Facilitator (ITF) and key academic institutions including the University of Bristol, Heriot Watt University and Imperial College; and partnerships with small, innovative companies in fields such as fibre optics and subsea well control.
+Collaborative partnerships include offshore field trials with the Oil and Gas Technology Centre (OGTC) and key academic institutions including the University of Bristol, Heriot Watt University and Imperial College; and partnerships with small, innovative companies in fields such as fibre optics and subsea well control.